waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 ### Relevance to the System

-Functionality is relevant to my project as it is vital that the sytems functions correctly to provide a positive user experience.
+Functionality is relevant to my project as it is vital that the systems functions correctly to provide a positive user experience.

 ### Impact / Considerations